"See a child differently, you see a different child."

 How is my information kept private?

 The assessment is shared with the parents/guardians.
 Written consent is needed to release the information to anyone else.
 All information is kept private and confidential.
 There are some limits to confidentiality for all regulated health providers where the law requires us to share information in order to keep everyone safe; these would be explained to you before you consent.
-Your privacy and that of your child is very important to us and as regulated health professionals we adhere strictly to policies and procedures set out by our professional associations.
+Your privacy and that of your child is very important to us and as regulated health professionals we adhere strictly to policies and procedures set out by our professional associations, all of which will be explained thoroughly to you prior to proceeding.

 The assessment is shared with the parents/guardians.
 Written consent is needed to release the information to anyone else.
 All information is kept private and confidential.
 There are some limits to confidentiality for all regulated health providers where the law requires us to share information in order to keep everyone safe; these would be explained to you before you consent.
-Your privacy and that of your child is very important to us and as regulated health professionals we adhere strictly to policies and procedures set out by our professional associations.
+Your privacy and that of your child is very important to us and as regulated health professionals we adhere strictly to policies and procedures set out by our professional associations, all of which will be explained thoroughly to you prior to proceeding.

 Where can I go if my child is in crisis and I cannot wait for an appointment?